systemspcpyd/payment-page/README.md

 # Project Architecture

-This documentation provides a visual overview of our payment UAT system.
+This documentation provides a visual overview of our payment UAT page.

 ## Flowchart Diagram
 *The high-level navigation and iframe routing logic.*